Oyster Bay: Oyster Bay Harbor

 Daily Status Message (open or closed) at 516-677-5350.

-Daily, town personnel will determine the status of the area based on precipitation and operations of the WWTP.
+Daily, town personnel will determine the status of the area based on rainfall and operations of the WWTP.
 A message advising harvesters of the status of the area will be available by calling 516-677-5350 after 7:30 am, seven days a week.
 Callers shall ask if the area is "open" and verify that the "open" message applies to that specific day and date.

 A copy of the signed order designating the area as "open" or "closed" will be posted at the Bureau of Marine Resources offices in East Setauket.
 Telephone calls regarding the status of the area may also be made to DEC Marine Resources at 631-444-0475 from 8:30 am to 4:45 pm, weekdays only.